ntucker/anansi/packages/babel-preset-anansi/README.md

 Automatically add react import if JSX is used.

-### hotReloader: boolean = false

-Using react-hot-reloader instead of react-refresh

 ### reactConstantElementsOptions: { allowMutablePropsOnTags?: string[] } | false

 Configures the options for [react-constant-elements](https://babeljs.io/docs/en/babel-plugin-transform-react-constant-elements).